 In 2016 and 2017, noted Asian art collector Dr. William T. Price gifted part of his vast collection of books, periodicals, and fine art magazines to The University of Alabama.
 With the assistance of the College of Arts and Sciences, the department established the Dr. and Mrs. William T. Price Asian Art Book Collection in Garland Hall, consisting of more than 1,500 items.

 The Image Resource Center is located in Garland Hall and is open by appointment only.
 Please call or email Rachel Dobson, Visual Resources Curator, if you would like to visit or have questions: (205) 348-1893; firstname.lastname@example.org.

-The Image Resource Center is open to all Art and Art History faculty, teaching assistants and graduate students.
+IRC resources are available to all Art and Art History faculty, teaching assistants and graduate students.
 Undergraduates taking an ART or ARH course who have a faculty sponsor are also welcome to use our resources.
 We welcome inquiries from other UA faculty and students who would like assistance in web-searching for images and related research and technical issues.
-Faculty outside the department should look to the Classroom Resource Center (http://crc.ua.edu/) for projection equipment and support and to the Faculty Resource Center (http://frc.ua.edu/) for teaching resources and software support.
+Faculty outside the department should look to the Center for Instructional Technology (http://cit.ua.edu/) for teaching resources and software support.

 - Get personal help finding images in any of our digital collections, including art historical images, department history archives, and graduate student theses.

-- Come for guidance and advice in researching your art-related subject.
-Get help researching obscure images.
+- Contact the visual resources curator for guidance and advice in researching your art-related subject.

 If you have questions or need help finding images, contact us for ideas, advice, and help in your search: 348-1893 or firstname.lastname@example.org.
-Rachel Dobson is the visual resources curator and communications specialist for the Department of Art and Art History.
+Rachel Dobson is the visual resources curator and communications specialist for the department of art and art history.